 Public Administration Scholar and Educator

-Leading research in public management, organizational performance, and representative bureaucracy with a focus on innovative methodologies and practical applications.
 Committed to advancing knowledge through rigorous academic inquiry and mentoring the next generation of public administration scholars.

 About